-The Missouri Environmental Covenants Act, or MECA, found in the Missouri Revised Statutes at sections 260.1000 to 260.1039, RSMo., creates a uniform standard for environmental covenants and directs the Missouri Department of Natural Resources to create a public database of properties that have restrictions provided for by this law.
+The Missouri Environmental Covenants Act (MoECA) found in the Missouri Revised Statutes at sections 260.1000 to 260.1039, RSMo., creates a uniform standard for environmental covenants and directs the Missouri Department of Natural Resources (department) to create a public database of properties that have restrictions provided for by this law.
 The law provides standards for and increases the reliability of covenants used as part of the cleanup of contaminated sites.

 Environmental Covenants as a Risk-Based Corrective Action Tool

-Risk-based corrective action, or RBCA, is an important tool in the state’s efforts to see contaminated properties remediated and returned to beneficial use.
+Risk-based corrective action (RBCA) is an important tool in the state’s efforts to see contaminated properties remediated and returned to beneficial use.
 The process allows a site to be cleaned up based on human health and environmental risks associated with current and future use of the site.
-This means some sites are cleaned up to standards that are not protective of all uses, such as residential use.
+This means some sites are cleaned up to standards not protective of all uses, such as residential use.
 Environmental covenants are used at these sites to help ensure the property is only used for purposes and activities appropriate for the cleanup standards attained.
 The most common environmental covenant prohibits residential or unrestricted use of a property cleaned up to commercial/industrial use standards.
-Under RBCA, an environmental covenant is not required at properties that have been remediated to unrestricted use standards.
+Under RBCA, an environmental covenant is not required at properties where remediation has been done to unrestricted use standards.